elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 3. Fail the migration if:
    1. `.kibana_current` is pointing to an index that belongs to a later version of Kibana .e.g. `.kibana_7.12.0_001`
    2. The source index contains documents that belong to an unknown Saved Object type (from a disabled plugin).
 Log an error explaining that the plugin that created these documents needs to be enabled again or that these objects should be deleted.
 See section (4.2.1.4).
-4. Mark the source index as read-only and wait for all in-flight operations to drain (requires new functionality in Elasticsearch).
+4. Mark the source index as read-only and wait for all in-flight operations to drain (requires https://github.com/elastic/elasticsearch/pull/58094).
 This prevents any further writes from outdated nodes.
 Assuming this API is similar to the existing `/<index>/_close` API, we expect to receive `"acknowledged" : true` and `"shards_acknowledged" : true`.
 If all shards don’t acknowledge within the timeout, retry the operation until it succeeds.
 5. Clone the source index into a new target index which has writes enabled.
 All nodes on the same version will use the same fixed index name e.g. `.kibana_7.10.0_001`.
 The `001` postfix can be changed with the configuration option i.e. `migrations.target_index_postfix: '002'`
    1. `POST /.kibana_n/_clone/.kibana_7.10.0_001?wait_for_active_shards=all {"settings": {"index.blocks.write": true}}`.
 Ignore errors if the clone already exists.
    2. Wait for the cloning to complete `GET /_cluster/health/.kibana_7.10.0_001?wait_for_status=green&timeout=60s` If cloning doesn’t complete within the 60s timeout, log a warning for visibility and poll again.